misiektoja/spotify_monitor/docs/setup-and-first-run.md

     docker compose run --rm --pull=always spotify_monitor --setup
     ```

 In friend activity mode, a **target** is the Spotify user whose activity you want to monitor.
 The **monitoring account** is the Spotify account represented by your saved login cookie or client credentials.
-The monitoring account must follow the target.
+The target must share listening activity with the monitoring account, either with all followers, which requires the monitoring account to follow the target, or with selected people that include it.
 They are normally different accounts.

 The wizard recommends importing the monitoring account's saved Firefox login.
 On macOS and Linux it can also import from Chrome, Brave or Chromium.
 Those three browsers require the optional `pycookiecheat` package.
 If it is missing, the wizard can install it in a local Python installation.

 Container setup destinations must stay inside `/data`, which is the host directory mounted for setup.
 Files saved there remain on your computer after the container stops.

-After saving authentication, the wizard checks whether the monitoring account follows the target.
-It offers to follow the target only when needed and sends the follow request only after you confirm.
+After saving authentication, the wizard checks whether the target is visible or followed.
+It offers to follow the target only when neither is the case and sends the follow request only after you confirm.

 With a saved target, running Spotify Monitor without a target starts monitoring that user.
 If no target is saved, an interactive no-argument run offers setup.